heikkilevanto/beertracker/README.md

 Outline
  - Simple form to enter a beer I am drinking
- - Store all data in a flat text file
+ - Stores all data in a flat text file
- - Write in Perl, run as a CGI script under Apache
+ - Written in Perl, run as a CGI script under Apache

 Although this is a personal project to scratch my own itch, I might as well release it under GPL, in case someone else finds this interesting.
 The system